rexresearch

 absorbing.

-[0025] According to a further aspect of the invention, a method of
+[0025] According to a further aspect of the invention, a method

-neutrons intrinsically having, upon their creation, ultra low
+produces neutrons intrinsically having, upon their creation,

-produces a net heat of reaction.
+He-4.
+This reaction produces a net heat of reaction.

 [0026] The foregoing method of producing energy may further